 Depending on your interest, you can train as an engineering fitter, engineering manufacturing technician, engineering operative, engineering technician or metal fabricator, and specialise in electrical and electronics, fabrication and welding, maintenance, machining, mechanical manufacturing, mechatronics, and technical support, developing skills and knowledge to enable you to work in a range of organisations in the future.

-During your apprenticeship you’ll combine working for an employer with studying at college – usually attending once a week – and, because you’ll be doing a real job for a real employer, you’ll get paid too!
+During your apprenticeship you’ll combine working for an employer with studying towards a set of occupational standards set by employers, learning-on-the-job alongside experienced colleagues in the workplace rather than sitting in a classroom all day – and because you’ll be doing a real job you’ll get paid too!

-You’ll do your training in our industry-standard engineering workshops on the Paget Road campus which are equipped with welding booths, maintenance equipment, programmable logic controllers, rapid prototyping machines, circuit assembly equipment, lathes, CNCs and milling machines, and a specialist computer-aided design suite with the latest CAD drafting facilities
+You’ll also benefit training in our industry-standard engineering workshops on the Paget Road campus which are equipped with welding booths, maintenance equipment, programmable logic controllers, rapid prototyping machines, circuit assembly equipment, lathes, CNCs and milling machines, and a specialist computer-aided design suite with the latest CAD drafting facilities

-We have excellent relationships with local employers and develop training to meet the needs of their businesses, so you can be assured you’ll gain the skills that they are looking for in their employees – and, if you impress them during your training, you may even be offered a job when you’ve completed apprenticeship and gained your qualification.
+We have excellent relationships with local employers and develop training to meet the needs of their businesses, so you can be assured you’ll gain the skills that they are looking for in their employees – and, if you impress them during your training, you may even be offered a job when you’ve completed apprenticeship.

 And, did you know that apprenticeships aren’t just for new staff? if you’re already employed in the industry and want to improve your skills and boost your promotion prospects you can benefit from apprenticeship training too – just ask your employer to email email@example.com and a member of the team will contact them to discuss your training further.

 Apprenticeship vacancies are being added to our website all the time – take a look at the latest opportunities here